Krishivdakwala/Paint-application-Opencv/README.md

 Doodle application made using OpenCV and python.
 Project created in PyCharm.
 First you need to set up OpenCV on your machine.
-In your projcet go to project interpreter and install the package opencv-python.
+In your project go to project interpreter and install the package opencv-python.
 Enjoy!